ashithss/Gitlab-Pipelines/readme.md

 ## Usage

 To run a pipeline, push your changes to the repository.
 GitLab will automatically detect the pipeline configuration files and run the pipeline.

-## More Information

-For more information on GitLab CI/CD, see the [official documentation](https://docs.gitlab.com/ee/ci/).